aws-samples/serverless-patterns/appsync-bedrock/README.md

 This pattern shows how to invoke Amazon Bedrock models from AppSync through HTTP resolvers.

 Why?
 This pattern can be used as a starting point to leverage AWS AppSync pipeline resolvers and Amazon Bedrock.
 In your pipeline resolver, you could for example first fetch some information from another datasource (external API, database, ...) and use the information returned by this datasource to include it in your prompts when invoking Amazon Bedrock models.
-With pipeline resolvers, you do not need to call (and therefore pay for) compute resources (such as lambda functions) to perform this logic.
+With pipeline resolvers, you do not need to call (and therefore pay for) compute resources (such as Lambda functions) to perform this logic.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/appsync-bedrock